Roy-lab/new-member/onboarding.md

 3.  \[If you need to\] Running R/Python/Matlab: <http://chtc.cs.wisc.edu/howto_overview.shtml>

 -   Condor office hours: check the websites above.
--   We post questions/tips/notices about Condor in Teams &gt; Roy Group &gt; Condor channel.
+-   We post questions/tips/notices about Condor in Teams &gt; Roy Group &gt; Condor.

 Printing and IT support
 -----------------------

 -   Discovery building has its own IT support.
 It has a great knowlege base (KB) with articles on how to do things, including how to set up printing: <https://kb.wisc.edu/discovery/>
 -   If you're having access/connection/elog/server issues, ask first in Teams if others are having the same issue.
 If we can't solve it we may have you contact the help desk (info in the knowledge base) and cc' Sushmita.
--   The IT office is in the basement so you can hop down to ask questions.
+-   The IT office is in the basement so you can hop down to ask questions when there isn't a pandemic.
 The poster printers are there, too.

 Papers and readings
 -----------------